 The central entity creates collaborative campaigns from Distributed Marketing campaign templates.
 Refer to this page.

-To configure a collaborative campaign, click the Campaign management > Campaigns node, then the New icon.
+To configure a collaborative campaign, click the Campaign management > Campaigns folder, then the New icon.

 Apart from collaborative campaigns (by campaign), these campaigns can be configured and executed via a web interface.